 Women who joined the Society first signed a pledge never to drink alcohol.
 Second, they paid an initiation fee.
 Third, they paid monthly membership dues.
 Fourth, they collected used clothing for males and females.
 Sometimes they also made clothes as a group.

 Those who received help from the Society also signed pledge to abstain from alcohol.
 For men, the clothing was used to make them presentable for job interviews.
-In addition, women and their children often had poor clothes.
+Also, women and their children often had poor clothes.

 To promote alcohol abstention, the Society gave temperance banners to various groups.
 For example, it awarded a banner to a fire station on condition all firefighters signed an alcohol abstinence pledge.